Rachel Allessya Rose: 2022

 Rose and her partner Meilysa Trias Puspita Sari made their Asian Championships debut in April, where they lost to Yuki Fukushima and Sayaka Hirota in the first round.
-In May, Rose and her partner won their first senior title at the Slovenian International.
+In May, Rose and Puspita Sari won their first senior title at the Slovenian International.
 They also made a surprise win at the Indonesia Masters against experienced Indian pair Ashwini Ponnappa and N. Sikki Reddy in the first round, before bowing out to world no. 1 Chen Qingchen and Jia Yifan in the second round.

 Rose and Puspita Sari participated at the World Junior Championships as the second seeds in the individual event, but lost to Liu Shengshu and Wang Tingge in the final.

 2023

-In the first semester of 2023, Rose, together with her partner Puspita Sari, began to frequently participate at the World Tour level.
-However, the results shown by the couple were not satisfactory.
-The pair were often fall in the early rounds, in the Indonesia Masters, Thailand Masters, Orléans Masters, Malaysia Masters, Thailand Open, Singapore Open, Indonesia Open and Taipei Open, as well at the Asian Championships.
-They even had to lose in the qualifying round at the Swiss Open.
+In the first semester of 2023, Rose and Puspita Sari joined several BWF World Tour tournaments.
+Their journey was a rather uphill one, with first-round exits at the Indonesia Masters, Thailand Masters, Orléans Masters, Malaysia Masters, Thailand Open, Singapore Open, Indonesia Open and the Taipei Open, as well at the Asian Championships.
+They also lost in the qualifying round of the Swiss Open.
 Their best results were reaching the quarter-finals at the Spain Masters.

-On her debut at the SEA Games, Rose was able to win the silver medals in the team and women's doubles.
+At the end of the year, Rose made her debut at the SEA Games.
+Together with the women's team, she earned a silver medal after losing against Thailand, and later on became runner-ups in the individual women's doubles event against seniors Febriana Dwipuji Kusuma and Amallia Cahaya Pratiwi.

-In the second semester of 2023, in the remaining 4 tournaments they participated in, the pair Rose and Puspita Sari showed quite satisfactory results.
-They were able to reach the quarter-finals at the Indonesia Masters I in Medan and Guwahati Masters; reach the finals at the Indonesia Masters II in Surabaya, then close the 2023 season by winning their first and only title of the year, as well their first World Tour title at the Odisha Masters.
+In the second semester of 2023, they reached the quarterfinals of the Indonesia Masters I in Medan and Guwahati Masters and made it to the finals of the Indonesia Masters II in Surabaya.
+The pair closed the 2023 season with their first World Tour title at the Odisha Masters.

 2024

-She was selected as a member of the Indonesian women's team at the Asia Team Championships in February, and the Uber Cup in May, where the team won a bronze medal at the Asian Championships, and then made history by reaching the final at the Uber Cup since 2008.
-In the final Indonesia lost to China 0–3.
+Rose reached a women's team bronze at the Asia Team Championships in February.
+In March, she and Puspita Sari won their first ever World Tour title together at the Orléans Masters, after defeating fourth seed Rui Hirokami and Yuna Kato.
+She was also called up for the Uber Cup in May, in which the Indonesian team reached their first Uber Cup final since 2008.
+Rose and Puspita Sari did not play in the finals as Indonesia lost to first seed China 0–3.

+Due to Puspita Sari's hiatus following a knee injury while preparing for the Thailand Open, Rose was temporarily partnered with Lanny Tria Mayasari for the Kaohsiung Masters, where they reached the quarter-finals.
+The pair also played at two home tournaments, the Indonesia International Challenge and the Indonesia Masters Super 100 I, both in Pekanbaru.
+Their journey ended at the second round of the Taipei Open after losing against Japanese Pair Mizuki Otake and Miyu Takahashi.
+Rose spent the rest of the 2024 season in another temporary partnership with Kelly Larissa, in which she finished at the second round of the Indonesia International Challenge and the quarter-finals of Indonesia Masters Super 100 II, both in Surabaya.